datanav/docs/guide-collect.rst

    After you have completed these tutorials you will have:

    #.
-Learned about Sesam's different source systems
+Learned about Sesam's source systems and created one
    #.
 Have created an inbound pipe
    #.
 Made required data transformation in your recently created inbound pipe
    #.
 Configured its pump and verified a populated sink